 Many of the lineups that Nikon makes are generally good for just about everything.
 There M series of riflescopes are designed to be used in military and law-enforcement applications.
 This makes them great for target shooting a long-range hunting.

 This rifle scope, in particular, incorporates a 4-16x magnification range and 42 mm objective bell.
-Fully multicoated lenses, and waterproof fireproof and shockproof performance make this a reliable optic for shooting.
+Fully multicoated lenses, waterproof, fireproof and shockproof performance make this a reliable optic for shooting.
 What sets this rifle scope apart from other Nikon designs is the incorporation of zero reset target turrets.

 This rifle scope lacks specialized features that make a true long-range and tactical riflescope but does bridge the gap that many shooters to take advantage of between a standard optic and specialized features.
 Consider this rifle scope if you are going to be shooting out between 500 and 800 yards and want a few amenities to make it slightly easier.

 Bushnell is known for making some the most cost-effective and cheap rifle scopes on the market.
 You can always count on Bushnell to provide you with a value for your money.
 Many of their riflescopes feature proprietary designs and technologies that you can take advantage of for not a lot of money.

 This scope is a perfect example of the years of experience the Bushnell has in creating purpose driven optics, put into a single scope.
 Made specifically for AR 15 an AR 10 pattern rifles, or any semi automatic and tactical carbine, this is an exceptional rifle scope for anyone looking to range out with a .308 caliber modern sporting rifle.
 Whether you have a Bushmaster, dpms or Daniel Defense rifle, you can get this scope on there and enjoy the performance upgrade.